GoInterject/GoInterject.github.io/wIndex/jDataPortal.md

 For an example of this function, see [Lab Dev: Customer Aging Detail](/wGetStarted/L-Dev-CustomerAgingDetail.html).

+For instructions on how to set up this function, see [Setting Up the jDataPortal](/wDeveloper/SetupjDataPortal.html).

 ###  Function Arguments

 <button class="collapsible-parameter">**DataPortalName**<br>The name of the Interject DataPortal that will be used as the data source for this function.</button>